abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 The category of small categories
 ===

-Ha, I got you this time (or at least I hope I did).
-You probably thought that I won't introduce another category in this chapter, but this is exactly what I am going to do.
+Ha, I got you this time (or at least I hope I did) - you probably thought that I won't introduce another category in this chapter, but this is exactly what I am going to do.
 And another surprise is that the new category won't be the category of functors (don't worry, we will introduce that in the next chapter.)
 Instead, we will examine the category of (small) categories.

 This category has all the categories that we saw so far as objects and functors are its morphisms.